-Get a glimpse of some of the brave movements that Karibu has supported in 2021, that creatively struggled for a more just world.
+Get a glimpse of some of the brave movements that Karibu has supported, who are creatively struggling for a more just world.

 This past year was marked by a second year of a devastating pandemic, where power showed itself in unexpected and expected ways.
 The year also included strong peoples’ movements that creatively struggled for a more just world.